f5devcentral/f5-agility-labs-dns/docs/class2/module2/lab3.rst

 UDP Profile
 #####################################

-A UDP profile is a protocol profile that controls the way the platform processes UDP traffic.
-With DNS, custom UDP profiles are often used to set low idle times and preseve memory in the connection table as DNS tends to be a lot of short lived connectetions.
+A UDP profile is a protocol profile that controls the way BIG-IP processes UDP traffic.
+With DNS, custom UDP profiles are often used to set low idle times so as not to fill the connection table as DNS tends to be a lot of short lived connections.

 Navigate to: **DNS  ››  Delivery : Profiles : Protocol : UDP**